production-minds/flock/README.md

 Flock
 =====

-JavaScript key-value cache for use in the browser or with Node.js.
+Flock is a compact, evented key-value cache written in JavaScript.

 Getting started
 ---------------